 Milk is a staple in our house.
 I like to say we are a family of milkaholics.
 We are a family of 4, with 2 growing boys, and we go through 4 – 5 gallons of milk a week.
 No lie.
 I really feel blessed that my family likes milk and are hearty milk drinkers.
+I love making ice cream and this nutty cookies and cream ice cream has become a favorite.

 I know so many who don’t like milk.
 It’s a concept I can’t fathom.
 There is absolutely nothing else you can drink with chocolate cake, cookies or peanut butter.
 Of course this is my opinion, but really, there is no other drink for these foods.